marlonbarrios/hyper-generativity/README.md

 ### 2. Aesthetics of Change (15 minutes) | Embedded Systemicaly
 - **Exercise Rules**: Explain the rules of the Change Exercise, highlighting the various options participants have:

-- Hre are the rules for the States:
+- Here are the rules for the states:
   - Camera on or off.
   - If camera is on: Choose to be inside or outside the frame.
   - If inside the frame: Opt for stillness or movement.
   - If moving: Choose to either copy someone or move independently.
-- **Conceptual Definitions**: many concepts!!? many fiends of knwowledge?
-Time based?
+- **Conceptual Definitions**: many concepts!!? many fields of knwowledge?
   - **Systems**: Sets of interacting components following a set of rules.
   - **Rules**: Explicit guidelines that govern behaviors within systems.
   - **Procedures**: Steps in a sequence to achieve a result.